PlotTwist: A Creative Plot Generation Framework with Small Language Models: Problem Formulation

 \section{Problem Formulation}

-We consider the problem of creative plot generation using small language models (SLMs)\footnote{We distinguish models by active parameter count rather than total parameters.
-We refer to models with fewer than 3 billion active parameters per token as SLMs, even when implemented as MoE architectures with larger total parameter counts.}, where the model is conditioned on a high-level premise specifying thematic and contextual constraints of the desired plot.
-A premise concisely defines the narrative setting, genre, and related guiding components.
-An example premise is as follows: \texttt{Generate a plot of a romantic comedy set in the modern tech startup era.}
+We consider premise-conditioned plot generation with SLMs\footnote{We distinguish models by active parameter count rather than total parameters, and refer to models with at most 3B active parameters per token as SLMs, even when implemented as MoE architectures with larger total parameter counts.}: given a concise, high-level premise specifying the narrative setting, genre, and thematic constraints (e.g., \texttt{a romantic comedy set in the modern tech startup era}), the model must produce a plot approaching professionally authored narrative quality.
+Drawing on computational narrative modeling and affective narratology \citep{chakrabarty2024art, hogan2011affective}, we assess quality along five Narrative Quality Dimensions (NQDs): \emph{narrative coherence} (global logical consistency and causal connectivity), \emph{character development} (meaningful character evolution), \emph{pacing} (distribution of narrative progression), \emph{tone consistency} (stylistic alignment), and \emph{emotional turning points} (effectiveness of major affective transitions).
+Together, these dimensions span the structural, temporal, stylistic, character-centric, and affective aspects of narrative quality while keeping the evaluation space compact.
+Our objective is a structured SLM-based workflow that generates premise-conditioned plots exhibiting strong performance across all NQDs.

-Prior work in computational narrative modeling identifies several structural attributes consistently associated with high-quality plot construction, including character development, tone consistency, pacing, narrative coherence, and emotionally salient turning points~\cite{chakrabarty2024art}.
-These attributes reflect global organizational properties of narratives rather than surface-level fluency, capturing how events are causally linked, how characters evolve, and how affective dynamics unfold over time.
-Motivated by this literature, we focus on these five aspects as a compact yet comprehensive set of NQDs for evaluating plot quality.
-Collectively, the NQDs span structural (coherence), temporal (pacing), character-centric (development), stylistic (tone consistency), and affective (emotional turning points) components of narrative quality, providing broad coverage without introducing redundant or overlapping criteria.